 Brady suffered multiple bruises and required observation for any additional damages that may have occurred during the accident.

 PMC physicians and staff determined that Ratliff had approximately ten broken ribs.
-She would need to be hospitalized and undergo a knee repair with PMC Orthopedic Surgeon, Chad Martin, DO.
+She would need to be hospitalized and undergo a knee repair with a PMC Orthopedic Surgeon.

 Brady was observed and determined to be well enough to be discharged to go home.